sensiblecodeio/custard/README.md

     mocha test

+## Optional: disabling startup services

-## Optional: you may wish to disable redis-server and mongodb services from autostarting on boot when not developing custard
+You may wish to disable redis-server and mongodb services from autostarting on boot when not developing custard.

 (Tested on Ubuntu 12.04)
 Disable mongo service: